YETUNDE-63/LITA_Capstone_CustomerData_Project/README.md

 ### Key Insights
 ----------------
-- The Top performing product is Shoes Category
+- The East Region is the Top 1 Region by Active Subscription
-- The South Region contributed the highest percentage of total sales
+- The North, South & West Regions are the 3 Top Regions by Cancelled Subscriptions
-- The month of February has the highest sales
+- Basic Subscription is the Most Popular subscription
+- Out of 75,000 count of Subscriptions, 33,750 represents Cancelled Subscription, while 41,250 are still Active.

 ### Data Analysis
 -----------------